Open under the rules and regulations of the Louise Pettus Archives and Special Collections

 English; German; Portuguese; Spanish

-Betty Buff is a South Carolina, National, and International Club woman and activist.
-Working to improve the lives of rural farm women and to encourage the active role of women in farming.
+Betty Randall Sistare Buff (1927-2019) was a South Carolina, National, and International Club woman and activist.
+She worked to improve the lives of rural farm women and to encourage the active role of women in farming.

 *See Biographical Note in inventory for more information.